0x2b3bfa0/python-blobopera/documentation/command/README.md

 IDENTIFIER: displays the raw recording identifier as returned by the server.

-LINK: displays a full link to the recording player, inluding the encoded recording identifier as a parameter.
+LINK: displays a full link to the recording player, including the encoded recording identifier as a parameter.

 SHORT: displays a shortened version of the aforementioned link.